61 University of Chicago Law Review 733 (1994) (with Brian D. Weimer)

 Date of Authorship for this Version

 Eskridge, William N. Jr. and Weimer, Brian D., "Book Review: The Economics Epidemic in an AIDS Perspective" (1994).
 Faculty Scholarship Series.
-Paper 3842.
+3842.